gdg-charlotte/talks/.github/issue_template.md

 *Fill out one the sections below.
+Prefix the title of the issue with either `Proposal:` or `Request:`.
 Please delete these instructions as well as the section you did not fill out before submitting.*

 **Talk Proposal**
 - [] Title